emha-koeln/banned-ips/README.txt

         Attributes given overwrite defaults.

     Standalone:
-        The files 'banned.php','abuseipdb.php' and 'blocklist.php' maybe used 'as is' on your site without WordPress.
+        The files 'banned.php','SqliteDB', 'abuseipdb_stats.php' and 'blocklist_stats.php' maybe
+        used 'as is' on your site without WordPress.
 For configuration see '$my*'-vars inside banned.php.

 == Tested on ==